swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 Publishing package release to a Swift package registry generally involves these steps:
   1. Gather package release metadata.
   1. Prepare package source archive by using the [`swift package archive-source` subcommand](https://github.com/apple/swift-evolution/blob/main/proposals/0292-package-registry-service.md#archive-source-subcommand).
-  1. Sign the archive (if needed).
+  1. Sign the metadata and archive (if needed).
   1. [Authenticate](https://github.com/apple/swift-evolution/blob/main/proposals/0378-package-registry-auth.md) (if required by the registry).
-  1. Send the archive (and signature if any) and metadata by calling the ["create a package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6).
+  1. Send the archive and metadata (and their signatures if any) by calling the ["create a package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6).
   1. Check registry server response to determine if publication has succeeded or failed (if the registry processes request synchronously), or is pending (if the registry processes request asynchronously).

 SwiftPM can streamline the workflow by combining all of these steps into a single